ELA(LEGAL) - CAMPUS OR PROGRAM CHARTERS: PARTNERSHIP CHARTERS

 "Eligible entity" means an institution of higher education, a nonprofit organization, or a governmental entity.
 For applicants seeking approval of an institution of higher education, which has been granted a charter in accordance with Education Code Chapter 12, Subchapter E, the commissioner will treat the institution of higher education as an open-enrollment charter.

-"Campus" means an organization unit operated by a district that is eligible to receive a campus performance rating in the state accountability system, including a rating of Not Rated or Not Rated: Data Integrity Issues.
+"Campus" means an organizational unit operated by a district that is eligible to receive a campus performance rating in the state accountability system, including a rating of Not Rated or Not Rated: Data Integrity Issues.
 This definition includes a charter school campus.

 Proposed Operating Partner